Jul 12, 2022

 Tevora’s Unified Assessment Program

-Tevora has helped many of the world’s leading clients use a unified approach to achieve compliance with multiple security and privacy standards—including SOC 2—as part of a single, synchronized project.
+Tevora has helped many of the world’s leading clients use a unified approach to achieve compliance with multiple security and privacy standards—including SOC 2 and SOC audit—as part of a single, synchronized project.
 We’ve developed a streamlined and efficient Unified Assessment Program methodology for doing this.
 We would be happy to work with you to leverage our experience and methodology to implement SOC 2+ in your organization.

 Below are additional resources that provide a deeper dive on the topics covered in this blog post: